-In this study, two data-limited methods were applied to assess the status of two stocks in the EEZ of Sierra Leone.
-The result showed that both stocks are heavily overfished.
-When using Monte Carlo simulations to calculate the SPR, the result shows a low SPR, which indicates that the stock's recruitment status is threatened.
+In this study, two data-limited methods were applied to assess the status of the two stocks in the EEZ of Sierra Leone.
+The results show that both types of stocks are heavily overfished.
+When using Monte Carlo simulations to calculate SPR, the result shows a low SPR, which indicates that the stock's recruitment status is threatened.

-This project provides information on the first application of the LBSPR and MLZ approaches to assess fish stocks in the Sierra Leone EEZ.
-The LBSPR and MLZ approaches, advanced by Hordyk et al. (2014a) and Gedamek & Hoening (2006), were developed to estimate data-limited stocks' SPR and total mortality, respectively.
-These techniques were not created to replace more precise, age-structured assessment techniques; instead, they were designed to provide broad applicability and cost-effective starting points for longer-term data collecting, assessment, and management procedures where there are few, if any, pre-existing data, and few alternative possibilities.
+This project provides information on the first application of LBSPR and MLZ approaches to assess fish stocks in the Sierra Leone EEZ.
+The LBSPR and MLZ approaches, advanced by Hordyk et al. (2014) and Gedamek & Hoening (2006), were developed to estimate data-limited stocks' SPR and total mortality, respectively.
+These techniques were not created to replace more precise, age-structured assessment techniques; instead, they were designed to provide broad applicability and cost-effective starting points for longer-term data collection, assessment, and management procedures where there are few, if any, pre-existing data and few alternative possibilities.

-Accounting for variation in growth parameters and M/K in the LBSPR model resulted in median SPR values that were similar to the deterministic SPR values for both species.
-However, in 2018, the median SPR for P. bellotti was 1% lower than the deterministic value, whilst the median SPR obtained for G. decadactylus was the same as the deterministic value in each year.
-In 2019 and 2020, no variation in SPR was observed for both species.
-The variation in growth parameters observed in 2018, had a greater impact on the resulting SPR.
-In 2018 the distribution of SPRs ranged from 0-12% and 0-10%, whilst in 2019 and 2020, the distribution was generally smaller than 3% for both P. bellotti and G. decadactylus.
-The low SPRs values (< 20%) obtained in this study is an indication of recruitment rate being threatened and that collapse of the stocks is likely (Goodyear, 1993).
+Accounting for variations in growth parameters and M/K in the LBSPR model resulted in median SPR values that were similar to the deterministic SPR values for both species.
+However, in 2018, the median SPR for P. Bellotti was 1% lower than the deterministic value, whereas the median SPR obtained for G. decadactylus was the same as the deterministic value for each year.
+In 2019 and 2020, no SPR variation was observed for either species.
+The variation in growth parameters observed in 2018 had a greater impact on the resulting SPR.
+In 2018, the distribution of SPRs ranged from 0-12% and 0-10%, whereas in 2019 and 2020, the distribution was generally less than 3% for both P. Bellotti and G. decadactylus.
+The low SPRs values (< 20%) obtained in this study indicate that the recruitment rate is threatened and the collapse of stocks is likely (Goodyear, 1993).
 Similar low SPR value was recorded by Yonvitner et al. (2021), who obtained an average SPR of 2% of the Upeneus sp stocks studied in the Sunda Strait, Indonesia.
-Ba (2019) also reported an SPR below 2% of Merluccius polli and M. senegalensis study done on the coast off Morocco, Mauritania and Senegal.
+Ba (2019) also reported an SPR below 2% for Merluccius polli and M. senegalensis on the coast off Morocco, Mauritania, and Senegal.

 The length at which 50% of the stock was caught (SL50) was found to be lower than the length at which 50% of the stock matured (L50).
-This translated to highly high fishing pressure (F/M > 1) for both P. bellotti and G. decadactylus, with an average of 6.66 and 4.22, for the LBSPR model; 3.56 and 3.26 for the MLZ model, respectively.
-The slight differences in fishing pressure between the two stocks could be attributed to differences in their distribution and body shapes.
-A high concentration of P. bellotti was found slightly offshore (20-50 metres depth), and it has a compressiform body shape.
-This could serve as a disadvantage for the species to the fishing net.
+This translated to highly high fishing pressure (F/M > 1) for both P. Bellotti and G. decadactylus, with an average of 6.66 and 4.22, for the LBSPR model; 3.56 and 3.26 for the MLZ model, respectively.
+The slight differences in fishing pressure between the two stocks could be attributed to the differences in their distribution and body shape.
+A high concentration of P. bellotti was found slightly offshore (20-50 metres depth) and it had a compressiform body shape.
+This could be a disadvantage for the species in fishing nets.
 G. decadactylus with the slightly lower fishing pressure was found to be highly concentrated at (10-30 metres depth) (prohibited area for the industrial fleet).
-It has a fusiform body shape; this could serve as an advantage to the species as it has a high chance of escaping the fishing net.
-A similar distribution of the species was also observed by Johannessen (2020) during the Dr Fridtjof Nansen 2020 survey on the coast off Sierra Leone.
+It has a fusiform body shape, which could serve as an advantage to the species because it has a high chance of escaping the fishing net.
+Johannessen (2020) also observed a similar distribution of the species during the Dr. Fridtjof Nansen 2020 survey on the coast off Sierra Leone.